-DevOps is widely accepted IT practices across organizations and development and IT operation professionals.
-DevOps stresses on the concept of improved communication among the teams and departments for better collaboration.
+DevOps is a widely accepted IT practices across organizations and development and IT operation professionals.
+DevOps stresses the concept of improved communication among the teams and departments for better collaboration.

-DevOps creates an environment which has more scope for testing, continuous developing, deploying and delivering or releasing software at a rapid rate.
-In DevOps, the IT operations team has complete tracking of the developers progress.
+DevOps creates an environment that has more scope for testing, continuous developing, deploying, and delivering or releasing software at a rapid rate.
+In DevOps, the IT operations team has complete tracking of the developer's progress.
 In DevOps, there is less risk of project failure as there is disaster recovery and there are transparent inputs from the developers.

 The development and the Operations team interact on a regular basis to monitor the progress that caters to the customer and business needs.
 DevOps uses tools such as Application Performance Monitoring tools to proactively know if there are any chances of a project to fail.